Do you want to find out the gender of your Ball Python?

 Ball Python Reproductive Anatomy

-Before we get into the step-by-step process on how to pop a ball python, it’s important first to understand the Ball Python’s reproductive anatomy.
+Before we get into the step-by-step process of popping a ball python, it’s essential to understand the Ball Python’s reproductive anatomy.

-Male and female Ball Pythons look practically identical from the outside, with few obvious external characteristics distinguishing them from the other gender.
+Male and female Ball Pythons look practically identical from the outside, with few prominent external characteristics distinguishing them from the other gender.

 While female ball pythons often grow longer and larger than male ball pythons and usually have a thinner tail than males, these are not always obvious characteristics, and if you don’t have another snake to compare with, it will be hard (if not impossible) to definitively determine the sex based on these external differences.